nidup/architool/README.md

 ## How To Install

-Run `composr.phar update --prefer-dist` to install the tool's dependencies.
+Run `composer.phar update --prefer-dist` to install the tool's dependencies.

 ## How To Use

-Run `bin/console nidup:architool:hexagonalize /home/nico/fit/pim-ce-18
+Run `bin/console nidup:architool:hexagonalize /home/nico/fit/pim-ce-18`